Meta facebook tracking pixel

 • Pharmacy Claims: CancerCare offers a pharmacy card with RxBin, PCN and Group number for claims adjudication with specialty and retail pharmacy providers.

-CCAF will consider retroactive reimbursement on a case-by-case basis for first time applicants actively receiving chemotherapy or targeted treatment.
-Our retroactive assistance will only consider dates of service within 60 days prior to the date of approval.
-Conditional approval does not include retroactive coverage.
+CCAF will consider retroactive reimbursement for first time applicants actively receiving a covered treatment.
+Our retroactive assistance will only consider dates of service within 60 days prior to the date we approve the application.
+Conditional approvals are not eligible for retroactive coverage.

 Can my patient’s grant be terminated after an approval has been granted?